How can we help you?

 Nasopharyngeal carcinoma is rare in the United States, although in other parts of the world — specifically southern China — it occurs much more frequently, and is most common in men.

 During nasal breathing, air passes through the nose and nasopharynx before reaching the larynx, trachea, and lungs.
 On each side of the nasopharynx are tubes that connect to the ears known as the Eustachian tubes.
 These tubes are responsible for equalizing the pressure inside the ears, causing the familiar “pop.”

 Nasopharyngeal cancer typically arises in the thin lining of the nasopharynx in the space behind the Eustachian tubes.

 At UPMC, the preferred surgical treatment for nasopharyngeal carcinoma is the Endoscopic Endonasal Approach (EEA).
 This innovative, minimally invasive technique uses the nose and nasal cavities as natural corridors to access hard-to-reach or previously inoperable tumors.
 Benefits of EEA include:

-If nasopharyngeal carcinoma (NPC) is suspected, your doctor will perform an exam of the nasal and sinus areas.
+If nasopharyngeal carcinoma (NPC) is suspected, your doctor will perform an exam of the nasal and sinus areas and ask about your symptoms.
 The doctor may request imaging tests to help determine whether the cancer has spread.